 Behavioral-Related Anorexia Solutions

-If Fido is used to being fed human foods from the dinner table, it's possible that they have decided they prefer your chicken feast over their own.
+If Fido is used to being fed human food from the dinner table, it's possible that they have decided they prefer your chicken feast over their own.

 The vast majority of the time, feeding Fido table scraps only leads to more issues.
-Moreso than creating a fussy eater, feeding table scraps also leads to obesity and weight gain.
+More so than creating a fussy eater, feeding table scraps also leads to obesity and weight gain.
+Fatty foods can also lead to pancreatitis and gastrointestinal upset.
 Furthermore, chances are, the foods that you enjoy are not giving your dog the proper nutrition that they need.
 Our bodies need very different things and your dog's system needs a meal that was specifically formulated for them.

 In order to get your dog back on track, plan to have 2 measured meals a day.
 Giving your dog an allotted time to finish the food and then removing it (even if unfinished) will also help to develop a routine.
 When there is always food available dogs will likely graze throughout the day which is typically fine.
 However, when you notice your dog isn't eating properly, it is necessary to keep a close eye on their actual intake until they get back on a solid routine.

 Table scraps should be eliminated entirely and treats should be spaced out appropriately.
-We understand that your pup is the love of your life, but if you give them non-stop treats, they may refuse to eat the well-balanced meal that their bodies need.
+We understand that your pups are the loves of your life, but if you give them non-stop treats, they may refuse to eat the well-balanced meal that their bodies need.

 Speaking of fussy eaters, there are a few things that pet owners should be aware of when changing up their dog's food.
-Switching up brands and types of meat is totally fine, but be sure to slowly integrate the new food by mixing the old food with the new.
+Switching up brands and types of meat is totally fine, but be sure to slowly integrate the new food by mixing the old food with the new over the course of several days to a week.
 Canned food, and most wet food in general, can upset your dog's stomach if it isn't slowly transitioned.

 Additionally, always ensure that you're feeding Fido a well-balanced diet that is full of nutrients.
-We always recommend a species appropriate, raw food diet whenever possible.
+At Honest Paws, we always recommend a species appropriate, raw food diet whenever possible.
 Raw food diets provide your dog with plenty of protein and all the essential vitamins and minerals that they need.

 If none of these tips work, you'll likely have to meet with a board-certified veterinary behaviorist in order to develop a plan of attack for your fussy eater.

-At the end of the day, we understand how scary it can be when your dog seems to suddenly lose all interest in their food.
-The main thing that we want to once again stress is the importance of getting to the bottom of what is causing the disinterest.
+At the end of the day, we understand how scary it can be when your dog seems to suddenly lose all interest in food.
+The main thing that we want to stress is the importance of getting to the bottom of what is causing the disinterest.

 Yes, at times the lack of interest is something as simple as overfeeding or boredom with the food.
 However, anorexia can also be a symptom of a much more serious condition such as cancer or an autoimmune disease (among many others).

-The first step is recognizing the issue and then immediately after, a proper diagnosis is imperative for a full recovery.
+The first step is recognizing the issue and then seeking immediate veterinary care.
+A proper diagnosis is imperative for a full recovery.

-We sincerely hope your dog feels better soon.
+We sincerely hope that your dog feels better soon.